 How Multifactor Authentication Works

 Most consumers use multifactor authorization all the time without realizing it.
 When you use a bank’s ATM machine, you swipe a card and enter a pin.
+That’s MFA at work.
+So is having to put in an Authy code once you’ve entered your username and password to log into your checking account.

 The combinations for multifactor authentication are limitless: